-In this article, we will address if you should give admin access to plugin developers for fixing bugs and how to do it safely.
+In this article, we will address whether you should give admin access to plugin developers for fixing bugs and how to do it safely.

 What Is Admin Access for a WordPress Website?